Kobzol/kobzol.github.io/_posts/2023-08-12-rust-llvm-optimization-remarks.md

 categories: rust cargo
 ---

-**TL;DR**: This post describes LLVM optimizations remarks that can useful to help the compiler better optimize your programs.
+**TL;DR**: This post describes LLVM optimization remarks that can useful to help the compiler better optimize your programs.
 If you want to analyze remarks generated from compiling Rust programs, you can use the [cargo-remark](https://github.com/kobzol/cargo-remark) tool.